Television rentals are provided by Hospitality Network.

 1 month - $45.95

-Language interpretation services are available in over 100 languages and dialects through the use of a two-way secure video connection to a language interpretation professional.
+Language interpretation services are available in more than 100 languages and dialects through the use of a secure two-way video connection to a language interpretation professional.

-A special service is offered through the Hospital's website that allows patients to receive e-mails from family and friends during their hospital stay.
-Hospital volunteers deliver e-mail greetings to patients between the hours of 11 a.m. and 4 p.m., Monday to Friday.
-E-mails received on weekends and holidays will be delivered the following business day.
+Patients can receive written messages from family and friends during their hospital stay.
+Through the Hospital's website, a special service is available for the family and friends of patients to send written messages to them during their hospital stay.
+Hospital volunteers will print and deliver these messages to patients weekdays at 8:00 a.m. and weekends between the hours of 2:00 p.m. -- 6:00 p.m.
+E-mails received on holidays will be delivered the following business day.
 Further details on patient e-mails can be found in the Contact a Patient

 Environmental and Linen Services